noah44846/prolog-remote-clp/doc/report/main.typ

 The message queue is responsible for distributing the requests to the workers. *Rabbit MQ* is a good choice for this.
 It is a robust message queue that is easy to deploy and has good support for multiple languages.

 The workers are responsible for solving the requests.
-In our case we need to choose a language that is supported by Google OR-Tools.
-For the best performance and support (Google OR-Tools is written in C++), we will use *C++* for this.
+In our case we need to choose a language that is supported by Google OR-Tools. *Python* is a good choice for this.
+It is well supported by Google OR-Tools and is easy to use and deploy.

 = Design